elicia4/linux_notes/commands/top.md

 you can't this is a solution.
 To change the update frequency of `top`, press `d`.
 You get `Change delay from 3.0 to`, enter your desired delay.

-### Most Important Things
+## Most Important Things

-Focus on these fields, they are important.
+Focus on these fields, they are important:
 - Uptime
 - Load average
 - The idle field `id`, and underused/overused server can be a problem, the